-Kendall is Chair of Educational Policy Studies and Director of the African Studies Program and the Development Studies Program.
-She is affiliated with the Department of Gender and Women’s Studies and is a member of the 4W Leadership Circle and the Advisory Council for the Global Health Initiative.
+Kendall is the Director of the African Studies Program and the Development Studies Program.
+She is also affiliated with the Department of Gender and Women’s Studies and a member of the 4W Leadership Circle and the Advisory Council for the Global Health Initiative.

 - BA Cultural and Social Anthropology, Brown University, 1996

 - Mkandawire-Valhmu, L., & Kendall, N. Women’s work at end of life: The intersecting gendered vulnerabilities of patients and caregivers in rural Malawi.
 Global Public Health